xuwd11/cs207_Weidong_Xu/syllabus.md

 ## Assessment Procedure

-Refer to the Coursework page for specific details on the grading scheme for the homeworks and groupwork policies The project page has a breakdown of the project.
+Refer to the Coursework page for specific details on the grading scheme for the homeworks and groupwork policies.

+The project page has a breakdown of the project.

 **Course Grade Breakdown**
 * Homework:  20%